 We have 2 locations.
 One in Midtown Manhattan, diagonal from Madison Square Garden, near Chelsea, KTown (Koreatown) and Hell's Kitchen.
 It has two rooms: Chapter 2 and 3.
-Our other location is currently under renovation located in Downtown Manhattan, near SoHo, Chinatown, Little Italy, and TriBeCa.
-Each chapter of our escape game is different so if you play all 3 chapters, you can definitely expect 100% of the puzzles and items that you encounter to be different!
+Our other location is located in Downtown Manhattan, in SoHo/NoHo and near Chinatown, St. Marks, and TriBeCa next to West Houston Street.
+Each chapter of our escape game is different so if you play all the chapters, you can definitely expect 100% of the puzzles and items that you encounter to be different!
 The chapters can be played in any order.
 Our escape game does not reuse any of the same puzzles, we provide a unique and different experience in each of the chapters of our game.

 Why would you want to play an escape room game?
 Being trapped in a room is normally a frustrating experience, so what makes it fun?
 The difference between a fun escape room game and a bad one are the following things:

 Our escape room designs all foster a natural need for players to share their ideas.
 Everything from the puzzle design, placement of tools, and even the mechanisms installed in the space, make it a necessity for our players to naturally collaborate and become the spark for a new perspective to tackle the situation.

 An escape game wouldn't be a fun game without a challenge.
 However, the puzzles should be a test of wits and teamwork.
 Our escape game does not require trivial knowledge or outside props, everything your team needs will be provided within the space.
 The last thing you want to solve is a puzzle that requires a PhD with 3 years of job experience.

 When we develop an escape room, we start with the story first.
 Does it make sense for this to be in a cafe?
 Would a laboratory really have this?
 Without the story, what is the purpose of these items?
 The story should help guide players into thinking about how the tools may be used.